 Upper Circle: 178

-Seating Chart: Check out the Lyric Theatre London Seating Plan here.
+Seating Chart: Check out Shaftesbury Theatre London Seating Plan here.

 Having had sold-out tours in 71 cities across 17 countries, the enthralling magicians are back at West End.
 What awaits you is a night of breath-taking, jaw-dropping illusions performed by the most critically-acclaimed magicians on the globe.
 Featuring some of the greatest names in the field of Magic, The Illusionists is getting ready to wow you once again!
 Be there or be square!